Amnesiac (album): Tracks

-According to a diary kept by O'Brien, "Knives Out" took over a year to complete.
-He said it was "the most straight-ahead thing we've done in years", and that the band been tempted to over-embellish it.
+According to a diary kept by O'Brien, "Knives Out" took over a year to complete, as Radiohead had been tempted to over-embellish it.
 It was influenced by the guitar work of Johnny Marr of the Smiths.
-"Dollars and Cents" was edited down from an eleven-minute jam, using an editing approach inspired by krautrock band Can.
-The bassist, Colin Greenwood, played a jazz record by Alice Coltrane over the recording, inspiring his brother Jonny to write a "Coltrane-style" string arrangement.
+Yorke said "Knives Out" did not depart from Radiohead's earlier style, and "survived because it was too good to miss".
+"Dollars and Cents" was edited down from an eleven-minute jam, inspired by the krautrock band Can, who would record extensively and then edit their recordings.

-"Like Spinning Plates" was the result of Radiohead's attempt to record another song, "I Will", on synthesiser.
-Dismissing the recording as "dodgy Kraftwerk", Radiohead reversed it and created a new song.
+"Like Spinning Plates" was the result of an attempt to record another song, "I Will", on synthesiser.
+Dismissing this recording as "dodgy Kraftwerk", Radiohead reversed it and created a new song.
 Yorke said: "I was in another room, heard the vocal melody coming backwards, and thought, 'That's miles better than the right way round', then spent the rest of the night trying to learn the melody."
-Yorke sang the lyrics backwards; this recording was in turn reversed, creating vocals with lyrics that sound reversed.
 Radiohead recorded "I Will" in a new arrangement for their next album, Hail to the Thief (2003).

 For the final track, "Life in a Glasshouse", Jonny Greenwood wrote to the jazz trumpeter Humphrey Lyttelton, explaining that Radiohead were "a bit stuck".
 Lyttelton agreed to perform on the song with his band after his daughter showed him Radiohead's 1997 album OK Computer.
 According to Lyttelton, Radiohead "didn't want it to sound like a slick studio production but a slightly exploratory thing of people playing as if they didn't have it all planned out in advance".
-The song was recorded over seven hours, and left Lyttelton exhausted.
+The recording session lasted seven hours, and left Lyttelton exhausted.
 "I detected some sort of eye-rolling at the start of the session, as if to say we were miles apart," he said.
 "They went through quite a few nervous breakdowns during the course of it all, just through trying to explain to us all what they wanted."